-The new equipment was purchased as part of the WWF-Russia’s project aimed to support local communities involved in the harvesting and processing edible wild plants.
-Implementing the project, WWF-Russia focuses on the remote areas of Kamchatka.
-The population in those areas is sparse and legal sources of income are seriously limited, any opportunity to earn honestly is valuable.
-The annual harvesting of wild plants is a traditional source of income and food for the local population.
+The new equipment was purchased as part of the WWF-Russia project aimed at supporting local communities involved in the harvesting and processing of edible wild plants.
+The WWF-Russia project focuses on the remote areas of Kamchatka.
+The population in those areas is sparse and legal sources of income are seriously limited, any opportunity to earn an honest living is valuable.
+The annual harvesting of wild plants is a traditional source of income and food for the local people.

-Sweetberry honeysuckle, blueberries, and lingonberries can be found in abundance in the vicinity of the village of Atlasovo.
+Sweetberry honeysuckle, blueberries and lingonberries can be found in abundance in the vicinity of the village of Atlasovo.
 The berry picking season lasts about a month.
-As part of the project, a freezer for one and a half metric tons of products for storing and a shock freezer with a capacity of one hundred kilograms per gay were purchased for the needs of local foragers.
+As part of the project, a freezer for storing one and a half metric tons of product and a shock freezer with a capacity of one hundred kilograms per day were purchased for the benefit of local foragers.